 Our Protected Land

-Grosse Ile Nature and Land Conservancy protects over 175 acres of land either by direct ownership or administering conservation easements.
+Grosse Ile Nature and Land Conservancy protects over 175 acres of land either by direct ownership or by administering conservation easements.
 We are the only private organization in the Township of Grosse Ile that can legally protect property either by direct ownership of land or by holding conservation easements.
-In turn, we are obligated to manage our properties with best land management practices, balanced by public benefit.
+In turn, we are obligated to manage our properties with the best land management practices, balanced by public benefit.

 Caldwell Preserve – 0.48-acre lot adjoining the Thorofare Canal.
 Gregory & Marlborough.
 Mixed vegetation habitat.